mooziii/alert/readme.md

 }
 ```

-*To priorize subscriptions, you can change the priority parameter.*
+*To prioritize subscriptions, you can change the priority parameter.*

 ```kotlin
 class RabbitJumpListener {